 - Learners will be able to identify the Key Knowledge Areas and apply PM process in hypothetical project assignments given as continuous assessment. - They would be able to suitably recognize tools and techniques required for various phases included in a project. - They would also be able to manage scope, time, cost and other major components that would help them to execute the project efficiently.

 OPERATIONS RESEARCH

-- To acquire knowledge and training in optimization techniques. - To get knowledge about optimization in utilization of resources. - To understand and apply operations research techniques to industrial operations optimality - Simplex method - to obtain basic feasible solution - types of linear programming solution - complications and their resolution.
+- To acquire knowledge and training in optimization techniques. - To get knowledge about optimization in utilization of resources. - To understand and apply operations research techniques to industrial operations

-MODULE I

-LINEAR PROGRAMMING PROBLEM
+MODULE I LINEAR PROGRAMMING PROBLEM

-8